Abigail0411/HR-DATA-ANALYSIS/README.md

   * Years with Current manager

 ## Data Tool Used
+---
 Power Bi: Used to create interactive visualization on dashboard.

+## Data Cleaning and Preparations
+Column quality check was carried out on the data tocheck for any errors and make sure it it free of errors

 ## Data Analysis
+---
 •	Dax Functions
 1. Measure
    i.
 To calculate Attrition rate